11 budgeting tips on how to drastically cut household expenses, reduce your spending and save money!

 Luckily, having fun doesn’t have to cost a fortune!
-I have found tons of way to have fun, without spending a dime.
+I have found tons of ways to have fun, without spending a dime.
 Here’s a couple of my favorites:

 Free Attractions in Your City or Town

-If you live in a big city or town, there’s most likely tons of attractions and landmarks that you probably take for granted because you live so close.
+If you live in a big city or town, there are most likely tons of attractions and landmarks that you probably take for granted because you live so close.

 Why not visit the local landmarks and museums that tourists travel miles to see?